 This soup is creamy, bold, and filling.
 It's versatile, too.
 You can swap out the shrimp for another protein.
 You can add additional veggies such as mushrooms.
 Scroll down a little further to check out all my suggested variations!

 Low carb and keto friendly.
-Serve with cauliflower rice or shirataki noodles (or plain).
-At 10 net carbs per serving, this soup would make a great dinner; just be mindful of net carbs eaten earlier in the day.
+Serve with cauliflower rice or shirataki noodles (or enjoy this soup as is!).
+At 9 net carbs per serving, this soup would make a great dinner.

 Shrimp - peeled and deveined.
 Use medium size shrimp.